Nokia 603

-The Nokia 603 is a Symbian smartphone announced on 13 October 2011.
+The Nokia 603 is an entry-level Symbian Belle smartphone by Nokia.
+It was announced on 13 October 2011.
 It ships with the Symbian Belle OS.
 Later with the release of Nokia 808 PureView, an update of Belle Feature Pack 2 was released for the phone.
 Nokia 603 is a low-cost device featuring a 3.5-inch ClearBlack display, 1.0 GHz processor, and NFC.

 Design

 The Nokia 603 is 113.5 mm tall, 57.1 mm wide and 12.7 mm thick.
-The device shares its design with the Nokia Lumia 710, a Windows Phone handset that was introduced shortly after the 603.
-The Nokia 603 comes in black or white with the option of six different colored back shells which can be replaced by the user.
+The device shares its design with the Nokia Lumia 710, a Windows Phone handset, that was introduced shortly after the Nokia 603.
+The phone comes in black and white with the option of six different-colored back shells, which can be replaced by the user.

-There are seven physical buttons present on the device including a volume rocker, lock button, call create and end buttons, menu key and camera shutter key.
+There are seven physical buttons present on the device, including a volume rocker, lock button, call create and end buttons, menu key and camera shutter key.

 Hardware

 The Nokia 603 is powered by a 1.0 GHz ARM 11 processor supported by 512 MB RAM.
-Graphics are powered by a Broadcom Graphics Processing Unit clocked at 250 MHz with 128 MB RAM.
-Unlike its sibling Symbian Belle handsets, the processor of the 603 was not overclocked from 1.0 GHz to 1.3 GHz after receiving the Feature Pack 2 software update.
+Graphics are powered by a Broadcom Graphics Processing Unit (GPU) clocked at 250 MHz with 128 MB RAM.
+Unlike its sibling Symbian Belle handsets, the processor of the phone was not overclocked from 1.0 GHz to 1.3 GHz after receiving the Feature Pack 2 software update.

 Display

-The 603 features a 3.5" ClearBlack LCD display at 360x640 resolution, or 213 pixels per inch.
+The Nokia 603 features a 3.5-inch ClearBlack IPS LCD display at 360×640 resolution, or 213 pixels per inch.
 The capacitive display supports multitouch of two points and is covered by Corning Gorilla Glass.
-The screen is coated with Nokia's proprietary ClearBlack polarization filter which increases visibility in bright sunlight.
+The screen is coated with Nokia's proprietary ClearBlack polarization filter, which increases visibility in bright sunlight.

 Software

 The Nokia 603 is the workhorse of the new Symbian Belle OS.
 The operating system has many bug fixes and a smarter user interface than its predecessor Symbian Anna.
-Later, with the release of Nokia 808 Pureview, a Belle FP2 update was made available for other phones including the 603.
+Later, with the release of Nokia 808 PureView, a Belle FP2 update was made available for other phones, including the Nokia 603.

-Major updates in the Belle FP2 were seen in the phone including a faster UI with slide unlocking feature, updated browser, updated apps and widgets and finally the Dolby Headphone stereo widening feature and lots more.
+Major updates in the Belle FP2 were seen in the phone, including a faster UI with slide unlocking feature, updated browser, updated apps and widgets and finally the Dolby Headphone stereo widening feature and lots more.